Black Friday 2019 Amazon device deals have started: Fire TV streamers, Echo Show devices and Fire tablets are now on sale

 Originally published earlier.

-Discuss: Amazon Black Friday 2019: Huge savings on devices now, tomorrow and more
+Discuss: All the Amazon Black Friday deals in 2019: Huge savings on Echo, Kindle, Fire TV

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.